sheenu-abraham/sabraham.github.io/content/about.md

 +++
 title = "About"
-date = "2014-04-09"
+date = "2020-02-08"
 sidemenu = "true"
-description = "All about me"
+description = "All things me"
 +++

-A comp sci/statistician/data scientist dabbling in everything!
+An engineer/statistician/data scientist mom of 2 dabbling in a few things!

 Thanks for reading!